calpoly-iandunn/csc473/lectures/07-reflection-refraction.md

 Where $$ n $$ is the material's index of refraction.

-This is the same equation we used while implementing Cook-Torrance, except now we are adding in the transmitted contribution instead of just ignoring it.
+This is similar to the Fresnel contribution we had for Cook-Torrance, instead here we use the normal vector instead of halfway vector.
+Remember that in Cook-Torrance, we summing contributions from microfacets with microsurface normal to the halfway vector.
+In this case we are only concerned with the macrosurface normal.

 ## Beer's Law